Using Async Effectively in LangGraph

 What Still Applies from Plain Async Python

 That means the old pitfalls still matter.
-If you call a synchronous HTTP client inside an async node, you have recreated the exact problem described in Tip 1: Use Async-Native Libraries.
+If you call a synchronous HTTP client inside an async node, you’ve recreated the exact problem described in Tip 1: Use Async-Native Libraries.
 The node may be declared with async def, but the event loop is still blocked until that library returns.
 Likewise, if you need to make dozens of requests inside a node, backpressure still matters, which is why Tip 6: Control Concurrency with asyncio.Semaphore carries over cleanly into LangGraph.

-The easiest way to think about it is this: LangGraph helps you structure concurrent workflows, but it does not excuse you from writing good async Python.
+The easiest way to think about it is this: LangGraph helps you structure concurrent workflows, but it doesn’t excuse you from writing good async Python.
 You still want async-native libraries for I/O-bound work.
 You still want asyncio.to_thread() when a blocking SDK is unavoidable.
 And you still need to decide where concurrency should happen and where it should be capped.

 What LangGraph Adds on Top